chieri-bot/guild-bot-docs/docs/discord/README.md

 :::tip

-This document will guide you to the Chieri Bot Discord version
+This document will guide you to the Chieri Bot `Discord` version

 :::

-## Unfinished